Vote

 The right to vote remains the most valued privilege in our country.
 Voting is our way of expressing satisfaction or dissatisfaction with public officials and issues.
 For a more detailed story, see our why vote page.

-WHO CAN REGISTER
+WHO CAN VOTE

 You must register to vote using your current address.
 Registration is permanent as long as you vote, report name and address changes, and re-register if you move to a new voting jurisdiction.